 Our growers have been hearing a lot about Anden’s newest VLGR (Variable-speed, Low Grain Refrigerant) technology.
 Can you tell us more about it and how growers can benefit from this emerging tech?

-“The patent pending VLGR technology in the Anden A710 dehumidifier is the next progression in our grow-optimized products.
+“The patented VLGR technology in the Anden A710 dehumidifier is the next progression in our grow-optimized products.
 Not only does the A710 have an ECM blower to maintain constant air flow across the coil, but we also control the speed of the compressor to deliver optimal performance.
 Controlled compressor speed allows a dehumidifier to run longer in low load conditions (low temperature and low humidity).
 In low load conditions, it’s common for a dehumidifier to go into a defrost cycle, but with VLGR technology, the defrost cycles are dramatically reduced.
 For example, at 60°F/50% RH we defrost every two hours while competitive dehumidifiers defrost every 30 minutes.
 Less time defrosting results in longer run time and more pints of moisture removed.”

 Lastly, tell us about what excites you most about the future of Anden, and the future of the cannabis industry as a whole?
 What do growers have to look forward to?